16–20 Jun 2025

 Description

 Recent cosmological surveys have opened a new window onto the nature of dark energy.
-In our work we reconstruct the dark energy equation of state using a “flexknot” parameterisation that represents w(a) as a linear spline with free–moving nodes.
-By combining the latest DESI Baryonic Acoustic Oscillation measurements with Pantheon+ supernovae data—and cross–checking our results with an independent Cobaya–based pipeline—we obtain posterior distributions for w(a) that reveal an unexpected W–shaped structure.
-Although the Bayesian evidence does not ultimately favour dynamical dark energy over the standard ΛCDM model, our analysis shows that even non–CMB datasets can indicate deviations from a constant w=1.
+In our work we reconstruct the dark energy equation of state using a “flexknot” parameterisation that represents $w(a)$ as a linear spline with free–moving nodes.
+By combining the latest DESI Baryonic Acoustic Oscillation measurements with Pantheon+ supernovae data—and cross–checking our results with an independent Cobaya–based pipeline—we obtain posterior distributions for $w(a)$ that reveal an unexpected W–shaped structure.
+Although the Bayesian evidence does not ultimately favour dynamical dark energy over the standard $\Lambda$CDM model, our analysis shows that even non–CMB datasets can indicate deviations from a constant $w = –1$.

-We also generalise dataset tension statistics to marginalise over multiple models, ensuring our unexpected results are not driven by inter-dataset disagreement.
+We have also generalised dataset tension statistics to marginalise over multiple models, ensuring our unexpected results are not driven by inter-dataset disagreement.

-We finish with a brief discussion of the pedagogical advantages and computational benefits of developing an analysis pipeline in-house, which, in addition to increasing efficiency, allows us to analytically marginalise nuisance parameters and provides confidence that these features are genuinely driven by the data.
+We are also interested in the pedagogical advantages and computational benefits of developing an analysis pipeline in-house, which, in addition to increasing efficiency, allows us to analytically marginalise nuisance parameters and provides confidence that these features are genuinely driven by the data.

 AI keywords Bayesian inference; dataset tension; model selection